In this talk, psychologist and former Attensi Creative Director Gaute Godager explores:

 In short, a gamified simulation is a great way to learn something ‘boring’.
 It takes otherwise dry learning material and makes it palatable for the human brain to not only experience but absorb by repeating it, over and over.

-Simulations are pretend behaviour.
+Simulations are pretend behavior.
 As children we played games and pretended to be warriors, pirates, and space captains with carefree abandon.
 With no fear of the actual peril that would accompany these roles in real life, we have fun and explore.

 In the same way, a simulation offers a safe environment for us to make mistakes and learn from them.
 The kind of mistakes that might get us fired in the real world.
 By playing, exploring, and testing boundaries without fear, we learn much quicker.

 But enough theory, what do the results of this type of training look like?